Turning Back Time. Staying in a Medieval Mountain Village in Abruzzo

 Santo Stefano is in Abruzzo, a region largely ignored by both foreign and domestic tourists, except perhaps for sun-starved northern Europeans who come for the unremarkable beaches and conga lines of striped umbrella lines on the Adriatic coast.
-But this Abruzzo, while just two hours from Rome, is green and untamed, mystical, magical and mountainous, rich in legends about dastardly brigands, witches, and enchantresses, home to villages where time has frozen.
+But this Abruzzo, while just two hours from Rome, is green and untamed, mystical, magical and mountainous, rich in legends of dastardly brigands, witches, and enchantresses; home to villages where time has frozen.

-One of Italy’s ‘borghi piu belli’ ( ‘most beautiful villages’) Santo Stefano di Sessanio (known as ‘Sextantia’ by the ancient Romans) was close to total abandonment, with just 70 inhabitants still living within its walls when Milanese entrepreneur Daniele Kihlgren rode in in 1999 - a white knight on a motorcycle.
+One of Italy’s ‘borghi piu belli’ ( ‘most beautiful villages’) Santo Stefano di Sessanio (known as ‘Sextantia’ by the ancient Romans) was close to total abandonment with just 70 inhabitants still living within its walls when Milanese entrepreneur Daniele Kihlgren rode in in 1999 - a white knight on a motorcycle.
 He fell in love with its unmodernised medieval beauty and determined to do what he could to save it.
 To this end, he bought 20 or so properties, many from owners who had emigrated abroad and set about restoring them using traditional methods.
 Today, those properties operate as Sextantio ‘albergo diffuso’ – a ‘hotel’ with a main reception area but accommodation in the houses scattered around the village.

 It feels, as we collect our huge iron key and walk down the cobblestoned laneway to our room, that apart from the receptionist, we are the only people in the village.
-It’s as quiet as a morgue, the mist swirling around the old burnished limestone buildings, the top of a crenellated tower just visible.
+It’s as quiet as a morgue, the mist swirling around the age-polished limestone buildings, the top of a crenellated tower just visible.
 Our key opens a dark wooden door and we step through to a large open space with flagstone floors – a former barn.
-A narrow stone staircase, each stair smoothed by age leads us up to the living area where a fire crackles and spits.
+A narrow stone staircase, each stair smoothed by generations of feet leads us up to the living area where a fire crackles and spits.
 There’s a small balcony overlooking the narrow laneway and across the tiled tops of the neighbouring roofs.
 On the other side of the room a deep-silled window frames a panorama of snow-dusted pine trees and further into the distance, the 'V' of a deep green valley.
 The room's furniture is dark and rustic – rescued, restored or recreated as it would have been in medieval times; the ceiling is crossed with heavy beams and the bedspread has apparently been hand-loomed by someone in the village.
 You can, we read, have weaving lessons with her.
 Or learn how to bake bread or make soap with other skilled local craftspeople.

 Santo Stefano in its current form dates from the 12th century and like its neighbours was once owned by the powerful Florentine Medici family whose coat of arms, the Signoria of Florence hangs above one of the gateways.
-During their era, the tunnels that connect the laneways were excavated (protecting the noble family from the vagaries of the weather), the tower (still being restored after the 2009 earthquake) constructed and local craftsmen engaged to make deep stone windows frames, mullioned windows and fine balconies.
+During their era, the tunnels that connect the laneways were excavated to protect the noble family from the vagaries of the weather, the tower (still being restored after the 2009 earthquake) constructed and local craftsmen engaged to make deep stone windows frames, mullioned windows and fine balconies.
 In those days, there was wealth here - Santo Stefano and the surrounding villages made up an important centre for wool production.
-Unfortunately, the region's fortunes declined with the collapse of the wool industry after the introduction of synthetics and gradually many of the villages' inhabitants left, looking for a better life.
+Unfortunately, the region's fortunes declined with the collapse of the wool industry after the introduction of synthetics and gradually many of the village's inhabitants left, looking for a better life.

 After drinks, we slip and slide in our poorly-chosen footwear to dinner at Sextantio’s own restaurant, “Locanda Sotto gli Archi.”
 (Inn Under the Arches.)
 It’s romantically rustic, with wooden furniture, limed walls, candlelight and classical music.
 All of the plates and cups are handmade to fit the age and ambience of the Locanda and the village.
 The hyper-local menu attempts to recreate (with a little more finesse I’m guessing) authentic ancient regional dishes.
 We eat a soup made from a rare strain of lentils - venerated for their unique flavour and grown only on the slopes of the Gran Sasso in plots so narrow they have to be hand-harvested; ‘roasted’ polenta with lamb and pork sausage ragu, lamb and vegetables scented with rosemary and wild boar in red wine; all hearty, delicious and warming.
 Our waiter brings us a little cup of a tisane of bitter gentian root each, good he tells us for digestion (at least I think that’s what he says.)